 - Make Ahead & Freezing Instructions: Up to 1 day in advance, you can prepare the crust ingredients and the filling ingredients separately.
 Store each covered tightly in the refrigerator until ready to assemble and bake.
 Likewise, as noted in set 4, you can bake the key lime pies and store in the refrigerator for 1 day before serving.
 Key lime pies freeze well, up to 2-3 months.
 Thaw overnight in the refrigerator before serving.

-- Adapted from Key Lime Pie Squares.
+- Adapted from Key Lime Pie Bars.

 Keywords: mini key lime pies